M7OCM/mono890/README.md

 Evolution V (5)

-June 18 2026
+June 2026

-TBA firmware to be released soon
+TBA - firmware to be released soon.

 Updates include low power mod based on the work of developer Omegatee, PMR446 fixed at low power regardless of setting, output measured between 0.3W-0.5W, other bands reasonably reduced when low power is selected (mileage varies on band, not perfect but an improvement).